Skip to content

 FAQ’s about Holland Occupational Theme Codes

-Holland Occupational Themes were developed by a psychologist named Dr. John Holland in the 1970s to match people to their best-fit work environments.
+Holland Occupational Themes, created by Dr. John Holland in the 1970s, match people to their best-fit work environments.
 This model continues to be one of the most widely used today.
 It goes by many names and is often called the RIASEC model.
 The initials represent the six theme codes: Realistic, Investigative, Artistic, Social, Enterprising, and Conventional.

 There are three main ways for you to discover your three-letter Theme Code:

 2. Take an assessment.
-Three different assessments can give you your top theme codes based on your unique answers to questions about your likes and dislikes.
+Three assessments identify your top theme codes based on your unique answers about likes and dislikes.

 3. Schedule a Career Counseling appointment, and we will guide you step by step.

-At the top of this page, click on your theme codes to reveal a list of careers and majors, or use O*Net’s “Interest” search to find more careers; combine multiple theme codes to narrow your search.
+Click on your theme codes at the top of this page to see a list of careers and majors.
+You can also use O*Net’s “Interest” search to find more jobs and combine multiple theme codes to narrow your search.

 Some people find something interesting in all six theme codes, and some may only relate to one.
 Most people, however, find they are attracted to 2 to 3 theme codes.
-Explore your top three theme codes and consider how you can build your work environment around these things to fulfill your interests, strengths, values, and work personality.
-Your Holland Theme codes that ranked lowest can also help you see what you don’t like and be helpful when considering majors and careers.
+Explore your top three theme codes to build a work environment that fits your interests, strengths, values, and personality.
+Your lowest Holland Theme codes reveal what you dislike, helping guide your choices for majors and careers.
 Use the career research site O*Net to explore careers that combine multiple theme codes.

 That can happen.
 Remember, assessments aren’t magic.
 Only you can decide what the best fit for you is.
 If your assessment results are different from what you chose on your own, ask yourself why.